spectrochempy/spectrochempy/README.rst

 way::

      Arnaud Travert & Christian Fernandez,
-     SpectroChemPy, a framework for processing, analysing and modelling of Spectroscopic data for Chemistry with Python https://bitbucket.org/spectrocat/spectrochempy, (version 0.1)
+     SpectroChemPy, a framework for processing, analyzing and modeling of Spectroscopic data for Chemistry with Python https://bitbucket.org/spectrocat/spectrochempy, (version 0.1)
      Laboratoire Catalyse and Spectrochemistry,